kpostreich/WAS-Automation/docs/index.md

 For this lab, WebSphere Automation is pre-installed on an OCP cluster.
 You have your individual WebSphere Automation installation.
 Let’s access your environment.

-1. On the *Student VM*, open a browser and enter the following URL (there is a WebSphere Automation link on bookmark toolbar):
+1. On the *Student VM*, open a browser and enter the following URL

     **Note:** It takes about **10-15 minutes** for the environment to start and stabilize once it has started.
 If you encounter "**502 Gateway Error**" accessing the WebSphere Automation URL, please wait a few minutes and retry.

 	<a href="https://icp-console.apps.demo.ibmdte.net/multicloud/welcome"><span class="underline">https://cpd-websphere-automation.apps.ocp.ibm.edu</span></a>